CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 Adding a security policy will make it easier for them to follow regulations.

 Adding a security policy will not add any legal obligations or guarantees beyond your software's license.

+#### Who are the "downstream users"?

+These are the people who use your software directly.

+These are the people who use software that contains your software.

+These are the people who develop software that contains your software.

+These are the people who install your software.

+These are the people who distribute your software.

 ### Why should authors work with CPANSec?